PeterEckmann1/preprint-match/README.md

 <h2> Setup </h2>
 <h3> Dependencies </h3>
-Python 3.8 is required, as well as:
+Python 3.8 is required, as well as the latest versions of:

 - `scipy`